gregwilton/prettier-compare-cli/README.md

-# Compare changes if Prettier was run on a project
+# Load a directory diff of changes Prettier would make

 The [Prettier](https://prettier.io/) code formatter can list which files will change but does not provide an easy way to inspect all changes that will be